ua-datalab/cloud-native-geospatial/docs/cog.md

 * Scalability: Tile servers can be scaled to handle large numbers of requests.

 * Security: Tile servers can be used to encrypt tiles, which can help to protect them from unauthorized access.
 If you are streaming COGs to a large number of clients or if you need to ensure that your tiles are secure, then I recommend using a tile server.
 However, if you are only streaming COGs to a small number of clients and you do not need to worry about security, then you can use the built-in tiles in COGs.

+WMTS - Web Map Tile Service - best for use with desktop applications

+XYZ - best for use with web applications

+WMTS and XYZ tiles are primarily designed for efficient map display in web environments.
+Their main goal is to provide quick and seamless map visualizations over the internet by serving small, pre-defined tiles at multiple zoom levels.
+These tiles are ideal for web maps where users might pan and zoom around the globe, as the small tiles can be fetched and displayed rapidly.

+However, for analysis purposes – where users might want to compute statistics, apply algorithms, or extract detailed information from imagery or raster data – these tiling methods are not optimal.
+The reason is that analysis often requires access to raw, high-resolution data rather than the downsampled or potentially lossy representations provided by these tiles.

+That's where formats like Cloud Optimized GeoTIFFs (COGs) come into play.
+COGs are designed to allow for efficient access to high-resolution raster datasets, making them more suited for analytical purposes.
+With COGs, one can access and process only specific portions of a large raster without downloading the entire file, making it efficient for cloud-based analysis workflows.